Same-sex marriage in Cuba: Changes to the Family Code

 Before the legalization of same-sex marriage in September 2022, article 2 of the Cuban Family Code restricted marriage to "a man and a woman".
 It also did not recognize same-sex marriages performed outside of Cuba.

 In early March 2019, a few days after the constitutional referendum, the government launched a public consultation process on a new family code that would include provisions recognizing same-sex marriage.
 In May 2019, it was announced that the Union of Jurists of Cuba was working on the new code, with a source stating that "Cuba is working today on the elaboration of a new Code of the Family, with the challenge of including the diversity of family institutions and problems of the social scenario".
 A draft family code legalizing same-sex marriage was presented in September 2021.
 It was approved unanimously by the National Assembly on 21 December 2021, and published in the Official Gazette on 13 January 2022.
 The text was under public consultation from 15 February to 6 June 2022.
 79,000 meetings were held across Cuba in which about 6.5 million citizens participated, according to official data.
 The government reported that 61% of the responses to the consultation were in favor of same-sex marriage.
-During the consultation process, some LGBT activists criticized holding a referendum on the issue, arguing that minority rights should not be put to a public vote.
+During the consultation process, some LGBT activists criticized holding a referendum as "a smokescreen for repression and human rights violations by the government", an attempt at "pinkwashing", and argued that the Parliament should approve a law on same-sex marriage without a referendum "because human rights should not be subject to the majority's will".
+In an op-ed for the Council on Hemispheric Affairs, Tamara Hansen argued that "[s]ome [people] considered [that] pushing forward with explicit recognition of the right to same-sex marriage without building wider understanding and support could undermine the constitutional reform process.
+In particular, it could have opened a space for enemies of the Cuban revolution to sow further division in society [...]".
 The government said that it did not want to "impose same-sex marriage by force against the public's will".